IliaZolas/git-alias/README.md

-Yes, you can create a custom Git alias or shell script to automate these steps into a single command.
+You can create a custom Git alias or shell script to automate these steps into a single command.
 Here's an example of how you can do it using a Git alias:

 1. Open your Git configuration file.
 You can do this by running the following command: